pingcap/docs-cn/faq/tidb-faq.md

 ### What is TiDB?

-TiDB is a distributed SQL database that features in horizontal scalability, high availability and consistent distributed transactions.
-It also enables you to use MySQL's SQL syntax and protocol to manage and retrieve data.
+[TiDB](https://github.com/pingcap/tidb) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
+It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.
+The goal of TiDB is to provide users with a one-stop database solution that covers OLTP (Online Transactional Processing), OLAP (Online Analytical Processing), and HTAP services.
+TiDB is suitable for various use cases that require high availability and strong consistency with large-scale data.

 ### What is TiDB's architecture?

 The TiDB cluster has three components: the TiDB server, the PD (Placement Driver) server, and the TiKV server.
-For more details, see [TiDB architecture](/tidb-architecture.md).
+For more details, see [TiDB architecture](/tidb-architecture.md), [TiDB storage](/tidb-storage.md), [TiDB computing](/tidb-computing.md), and [TiDB scheduling](/tidb-scheduling.md).

 ### Is TiDB based on MySQL?